 Top Pick: Rugged Flex Steel Double Front

-The Rugged Flex Steel Double Fronts feature a heavy blend of polyester rip-stop Cordura.
-FYI, Cordura is a world-renown family of fabrics found in super-rugged luggage like the most durable duffel bags and super-tough backpacks.
-Incorporating Cordura into these pants was a smart move by Carhartt.
+The Rugged Flex Steel Double Fronts are made with a 10oz blend of 59% cotton and 39% polyester with Cordura reinforced pockets, kick panels, and utility band.
+Cordura is a world-renown family of fabrics found in super-rugged luggage like the most durable duffel bags and super-tough backpacks.
+Reinforcing certain aspects of these pants with Cordura was a smart move by Carhartt.

 These pants are really tough without loosing the good looks.